JUFA Hotel Salzburg, Austria its a hostel. I booked my family into a hostel, and it wasn’t too bad. Just not what we expected.

-How I accidentally booked my family into a hostel.
+How I Accidentally Booked my Family into a Hostel.

-I made sure to ask for a room that sleeps 4, and a private bathroom (I don’t want to have to fight with the neighbor at 4 am because he forgot to unlock his side of the bathroom door).
+I made sure to ask for a room that sleeps 4, and a private bathroom (I don’t want to have to fight with the neighbour at 4 am because he forgot to unlock his side of the bathroom door).

 Related article; Hotel Expectations for Traveling Families

-Attempting to find this hotel in the dark, on a rainy work day, during rush hour, was not what I had in mind when I picked this hotel for our family.
+Attempting to find this hotel in the dark, on a rainy workday, during rush hour, was not what I had in mind when I picked this hotel for our family.
 We made it here alive (clearly) but the rules of the road in Austria are very different than the rules in Germany and it was apparent the moment we reached the city limits.